snikproject/virtuoso-import-docker/README.md

 Coming soon

-To start the container, it requires the virtuoso password to be set as an environment variable with the name `DBA_PASSWORD`.
-It should be the same that you provide to the `tenforce/virtuoso`.
+To start the container, it requires some environment variables:

+- `DBA_PASSWORD`: The virtuoso password.
+It should be the same as what you provide to the `tenforce/virtuoso`.
+- `VIRTUOSO_IMPORT_DIR`: The location of the models to be imported.
+It should be linked as a common volume to `tenforce/virtuoso` and the importer.
+The path should also be the same within both containers.